mhallin/cov-exclude-py/README.rst

 .. code-block:: text

-   $ pip install cov-exclude
+   $ pip install pytest-cov-exclude

-``cov-exclude`` requires Pytest 2.8 or later.
+``pytest-cov-exclude`` requires Pytest 2.8 or later.
 It is compatible with Python 2.7, 3.3, 3.4, 3.5, as well as PyPy.
 It does *not* work on PyPy 3 due to an unknown bug with the coverage data generated.